SLNC-DIMP/blackhistory/pages/about.md

 {% include feature/card.html text="Freedom Park in Raleigh, NC honors the African American experience and struggle for freedom." objectid="blackhistory060" width="25" centered=true %}

 Woodson advocated that the celebratory week should be a showcase of the work students and historians were doing throughout the year indicating that research on Black life and history shouldn't be constrained to a short one-week time frame.
 The week long celebration was extended to the full month of February.
-Gerald Ford was the first president to recognize the month in 1976 and every president since has designated February as Black History Msonth.
+Gerald Ford was the first president to recognize the month in 1976 and every president since has designated February as Black History Month.

 ---------------------------------------------------------------------------------------
 ## The North Carolina Digital Collections